 2. The Narcissist Will Begin To Gaslight You Again

-Narcissists cannot stand the idea being ignored, so they will do anything they can to get your attention.
+Narcissists cannot stand the idea of being ignored, so they will do anything they can to get your attention.
 This means that one of their favorite kinds of manipulation will pop out again – gaslighting.
-Gaslighting is a pervasive and highly-effective tactic meant to manipulate you.
+Gaslighting is a pervasive and highly effective tactic meant to manipulate you.
 The narcissist will use psychological means to sort of push you into questioning your own sanity.
 This could be as simple as the narcissist sending messages about the fun times that you had with them (leaving out that whole “psychological abuse” part, of course).
 They will make up stories about the lovely romantic dinners you had with them which never happened (or which were ruined by the narcissist, as usual).
 They may even go to the extreme by saying how memorable the trip to a certain country or city was with you and how you cannot just throw those memories away – even though this trip never happened or was toxic due to the narcissist’s bad behavior.
 Just keep ignoring them.